esenmx/godx/README.md

 #### Why this package?
 What's the difference between [gods](https://github.com/emirpasic/gods?) and `godx`?

+Well, first, I need it :sweat_smile:

-Well, most of the time you'll go with `gods` package because of your niche logic will require thread-safety at higher level.
+Second, most of the time you should go with `gods` package because of your niche logic will require thread-safety at higher level.
 On the other hand, sometimes a `thread-safe` standard collection can do a big favor for you.
-That's where `godx` participates.
+That's where `godx` comes in.

 Another important point is, while `gods` has only essential built-in methods, `godx` does not directly re-implements but